-Note the typical capacity plate information below:
+Note the typical outboard maximum capacity plate information below:

-- The plate states the maximum number of persons allowed on the boat. - The total weight of persons, gear and other items under normal conditions that the boat is capable of carrying. - Overloading, improper loading and weight distribution are well documented causes of accidents.
+- The plate displays the maximum number of persons or pounds. - The plate displays the total weight of persons, motors, gear. - Weight of heaviest production motor.

+Note:Overloading, improper loading and weight distribution are well documented causes of accidents.
 Provide for an extra margin of safety in rough sea conditions.